-On the other hand, the USA Environmental Protection Agency (EPA) has been studying hydraulic fracturing to determine whether it affects the fresh water supplies.
+On the other hand, the USA Environmental Protection Agency (EPA) is studying hydraulic fracturing to determine whether it affects the fresh water supplies, and initial results are not expected until 2014.

-Figure 38.
+Figure 37.
 Protest against hydraulic fracturing at the White House, Washington D. C. Source: Bloomberg.

-Figure 39.
+Figure 38.
 Protest against Hydraulic Fracturing, New York.

-Figure 40.
+Figure 39.
 Protest against hydraulic fracturing, Germany.
 Source: Der Spiegel.

-Figure 41.
-Fracking site next to an abandoned farm animal confinement facility.
+Figure 40.
+Fracking site next to an abandoned animal confinement facility.

-Some jurisdictions are not waiting for official studies results.
+Some jurisdictions are not waiting for the official study results.
 New York City and the city of Syracuse, New York, have banned hydraulic fracturing in their watersheds, citing a study that concluded that hydraulic fracturing could pose "catastrophic" risks to the prized local water supply.
-New Jersey consided a ban.
+New Jersey is considering a ban.
 The city of Pittsburgh has prohibited the practice within city limits.